adourish/robodog/README.md

 ![Features](menu.png)

-## Optical Character Recignition (OCR) support using the Tesseract library
+## Optical Character Recognition (OCR) support using the Tesseract library

+Optical Character Recognition (OCR) is the process that converts an image of text into a machine-readable text format.
+For example, if you scan a form or a receipt, your computer saves the scan as an image file.
+You cannot use a text editor to edit, search, or count the words in the image file.

 - image-to-text using Tesseract
 - text-to-image using dall-e-3